riccardomajellaro/DeepQLearning/README.md

 - `-custom_reward` : defines the usage of customly weighted rewards during training.
 - `-intr_rew` : defines the usage of intrinsec rewards strategy.
 - `-policy` : defines the policy of choice for the model.
 - `-epsilon` : defines the epsilon value for the egreedy policy.
-Can be an integer or a collection of 3 integers that specify the annealing parameters.
+Can be a float or a collection of 3 floats that specify the exponential annealing parameters.
-- `-temp` : definesthe temperature parameter for the softmax policy.
+- `-temp` : defines the temperature parameter for the softmax policy.
 - `-k` : defines the *k* parameter for the intrinsec rewards of the novelty based exploration.
 - `-beta` : defines the *beta* parameter for the intrinsec rewards of the novelty based exploration.
-- `-eta` : defines the *eta* parameter for the intrinsec rewards of the novelty based exploration.
+- `-eta` : defines the *eta* parameter for the intrinsec rewards of the curiosity based exploration.
-- `-render` : use this flag to visualize the agent learning during training.
+- `-render` : use this flag to visualize the agent during training.
 - `-virtual_display` : use this flag when training the model on a headless server.
 Avoids errors of unavailable display for pygame.